 How to Protect Your Customer Information

 Consumers expect businesses—both large and small—to protect their information.
-Plus, it’ the law.
-So what steps are necessary to minimize your risk of a breach and secure your customer’s information?
+Plus, it’s the law.
+Here are 4 steps to protect customer information.
+These steps are necessary to minimize your risk of a breach and secure your customer’s information?

 - Understand what customer information is collected and how it’s stored.
 This will vary depending on the type of business and service provided.
 The Better Business Bureau suggests small businesses sit down with all parties involved to take inventory on this information.
 Create a checklist of what types of information is collected and where it is stored.